 How to analyze customer data?

-Eva Tsai of Google said it’s everyone’s job to understand the customer.
+Eva Tsai of Google when we talked with her on “Reel Talk” said it’s everyone’s job to understand the customer.
 To some co-workers looking at the customer insights — through video surveys or any tool that might not come naturally or isn’t part of their routine.
 Yet.

-“Everyone is quite busy so there’s that tradeoff,” Brenna said.
+“Everyone is quite busy, so there’s that tradeoff,” Brenna said.
 “But there’s that curiosity.
-People want to just know more.
+People want to know more.
 Nurture that curiosity.”

-Pull the most important nuggets and share them with stakeholders in an easily digestible way.
+Pull the most essential nuggets and share them with stakeholders in an easily digestible way.
 Then offer them ways to dig more into specific areas of the insights.

 Read next: How to increase technology adoption of your MR tech stack